OCI Foundation International: Activities and Programs

 The OCI Foundation offers six different sets of educational scholarships.
 At least five of these six annual scholarships are interlinked to offer incentives to students from secondary schools and tertiary (university or polytechnic) institution.

 The sixth, the Literary Award for Medical Students (LAMS), has been functional in Nigeria since 2021.
 Working with the Nigerian Medical Students' Association (NiMSA), it aims to inspire improved literary and research skills among undergraduate medical students.

 The OCI Foundation in Australia and England also plan to introduce a modified version of LAMS for medical students in these countries called LARAMS or the Literary and Research Award for Medical Students.

 In late 2024, the OCI Foundation established the "Distinguished Award for the Best Three Students in Pathology," a subject included in the "Third MBBS Examination" for medical students at Nnamdi Azikiwe University, Awka, Nigeria.

+In the 2024–2025 period, the OCI Foundation expanded its scholarship initiatives (to eight categories) by introducing the ‘National’ Cyfed-Bradley Hope Undergraduate Scholarship, a merit-based program open to undergraduate students across Nigeria.